zingimmick/laravel-query-builder/README.md

 use Zing\QueryBuilder\Tests\Models\User;

 // uri: /api/users?search=Harry&status=1,2,3&desc=created_at&per_page=10
-// sql: select * from "users" where ("name" like '%Harry%') and "status" in ('1', '2', '3') order by "created_at" desc limit 11 offset 0
+// sql: select * from "users" where ("name" like "%Harry%") and "status" in ("1", "2", "3") order by "created_at" desc limit 11 offset 0
-QueryBuilder::fromBuilder(User::class, request())
+QueryBuilder::fromBuilder(User::class, $request)
     ->searchable(['name'])
     ->enableFilters(['is_visible', 'status'])
     ->enableSorts(['created_at'])